timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 ## Search

-Once the tree is defined, implementing a string searching algorithm on top of it will be easy:
+Once the tree is defined, implementing a string searching algorithm that finds the first occurrence of a pattern will be easy:

 ```csharp
 public class SuffixTree